Mrs. Dawn Schwenk, RN, CSN, MS

 Mrs. Victoria Miller, LPN

-Your child’s health and wellness is the primary concern of the school nurse.
+Your child’s health & wellness is the primary concern of the school nurse.
 Healthy children are successful learners.
 While the care and safekeeping of every student is primarily the responsibility of the parent/guardian, a school nurse is available to assist in the physical, mental, emotional, and social health of students and their success in the learning process.